Inflation in Indonesia

 Indonesia - Inflation

 Inflation dipped to 2.6% in February from 2.8% in January, marking the lowest reading since 2009 but remaining just within Bank Indonesia’s target range of 3.5% plus or minus 1.0 percentage point.
-Core inflation ticked up from 3.0% in November to 3.1% in December.
+Core inflation was unchanged at 3.1%.